tmiw/ezDV/manual/4-using-the-web-interface.md

 ![Example of a reporting configuration on ezDV](images/4-reporting-tab.png)

-When configured with a callsign and grid square, ezDV will automatically connect to FreeDV Reporter and PSK Reporter if it has access to an internet connection and is able to connect to a supported radio over Wi-Fi.
-You can also force a connection to both servies for radios without Wi-Fi support by checking the "Force reporting without radio connection" checkbox and manually entering the current frequency.
+When configured with a callsign and grid square, ezDV will automatically connect to FreeDV Reporter and PSK Reporter if it has access to an internet connection and is able to connect to a supported radio.
+You can also force a connection to both servies for radios without network support by checking the "Force reporting without radio connection" checkbox and manually entering the current frequency.

 Once connected to FreeDV Reporter, a new row will appear corresponding to your connection: